 - When Texas-rigging, secure the plastic of choice by applying a drop of super-glue to the eye of the hook before rigging.
-This will lead to less frustration, especially when skipping the lure under docks, but also when fishing though brush and weeds.
+This will lead to less frustration, especially when skipping the lure under docks, but also when fishing through brush and weeds.

 - Don’t discard stick-baits when they tear.
 Texas-rig them from the opposite end.
 When that end splits, save the bait for wacky-rigging.
-This can triple the life-span of these baits!
+This can triple the lifespan of these baits!

 - Try pairing a medium fast spinning rod with 20 pound Berkley FireLine for skipping around docks.
 Skipping with spinning gear is easier than with casting gear.
 The low-stretch line is essential for pressuring fish before they wrap around dock posts and other obstructions.

-- When other lures put a number of fish in the boat from a school, follow-up with a soft-stick bait like a SLURPIES® DIP-STICK.
-By dead-sticking this bait, additional bass can often be extracted from a school.
+- When other lures put a number of fish in the boat from a school, follow up with a soft-stick bait like a SLURPIES® DIP-STICK.
+By dead-sticking, this bait, additional bass can often be extracted from a school.